-- New technology infusion is an on-going challenge. - NASA supports a wide spectrum of space missions/programs ranging from smallsats/cubesats to flagship missions such as Juno and the planned Europa mission.
+- New technology infusion is an on-going challenge. - NASA supports a wide spectrum of space missions/programs.
 The success of each mission is important. - NASA is working with the space community to help infuse new technologies into the military standards.
 ESD aspects should not be ignored.
 We encourage the world wide space community to get/stay involved in developing/updating standards.